kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 This happens a lot and I thought it was an isolated case.

-I have Zenette Hizon, Chalton Harvey Punla, Rushelle Raj Ylannan, Edsil Pastoral, Jonelyn Manezze, Myca Nitura and a bunch of other people I met in a call center who’ve borrowed money from me and disappeared.
+I have Zenette Hizon, Charlon Harvey Punla, Rushelle Raj Ylannan, Edsil Pastoral, Jonelyn Manezze, Myca Nitura and a bunch of other people I met in a call center who’ve borrowed money from me and disappeared.

 Lending money is the most disappointing thing in a call center.